jhight/firestore-cli/README.md

 # list documents in a collection
 firestore get users

+# list subcollections of a document
+firestore collections users/user-1234

 # list document IDs in a collection
 firestore get users \$id